 - Continuity – Our brain’s ability to see connections among things and follow a path or different path based on similarities between them.

 Q7.
 How to combine fonts?
-Which types of font combination work nicely?
+Which types of font combinations work nicely?
 How many different types of fonts are OK to use on a website?

 There are fonts that work together nicely and look pretty on the same page.
 To combine two fonts properly, the similarities and differences between them should be looked at carefully.

 Q8.
-Is mention Responsive design on a web page?
+Is mention a Responsive design on a web page?

 Responsive design: – An approach to build sites to provide the best viewing experience and interactivity.
-It focuses on easy navigation of a site.
-It ensures the minimum of scrolling, panning and resizing across all devices.
+It focuses on the easy navigation of a site.
+It ensures the minimum of scrolling, panning, and resizing across all devices.

 Let us move to the next Web Design Interview Questions.